ktsn/vue-thin-modal/README.md

   Required as the modal name.
 The `name` must be unique against every modal you would use.

+* `pre-mount` - Boolean

+  If `true`, the modal contents will be pre mounted into the DOM tree.
+It is useful if you want to pre load the large images on your modal contents before opened.

 * `disable-backdrop` - Boolean

-  If `true`, The modal will not be closed by clicking backdrop.
+  If `true`, the modal will not be closed by clicking backdrop.

 * `content-transition` - Object